 Frequently Asked Questions (FAQs)

-Framer provides a 30-day money-back guarantee on all its paid plans, allowing users to try the tool risk-free.
-If unsatisfied, users can contact Framer support within 30 days of purchase to request a full refund by providing their account details and reason for the refund.
-This generous policy doesn't apply to the Free Plan, and refunds can only be requested once per account.
+Framer offers a 30-day money-back guarantee on all paid plans.
+Contact Framer support within 30 days of purchase with your account details to request a refund.
+Refunds can only be requested once per account.

 Yes, Framer can be used for designing websites, apps, and other digital products.
 Framer is a design and prototyping tool that offers a variety of features that make it a good choice for designing digital products.